pepesync/dev-docs/docs/architecture/trace-expansion-proving/proving.md

 #### What is it?

-In Linea, gnark is the final part of the prover.
+In PepeSync, gnark is the final part of the prover.
 It is also standalone software which can be used in other projects to create cryptographic circuits.

 #### What does it do?